ARM-software/ebbr/source/chapter1-about.rst

 [#EDK2Note]_

-.. [#EDK2Note] Tianocore/EDK2 and U-Boot are highlighted here because at the time of writing these are the two most important firmware projects.
+.. [#EDK2Note] Tianocore/EDK2 and U-Boot are highlighted here because at the time of writing these are the two most important firmware projects that implement UEFI.
    Tianocore/EDK2 is a full featured UEFI implementation and so should automatically be EBBR compliant.
-U-Boot is the incumbant firmware project for embedded platforms and has added basic UEFI compliance.
+   U-Boot is the incumbant firmware project for embedded platforms and has steadily been adding UEFI compliance since 2016.

-The following guiding principals of the EBBR specification and its
+The following guiding principles are used while developing the EBBR specification.
-process:

 - Be agnostic about ACPI and Devicetree.

   EBBR explicitly does not require a specific system description language.
   Both Devicetree and ACPI are supported.
-  While ACPI provides more standardization, Devicetree is preferred in may embedded platforms for its flexibility.
+  While ACPI provides more standardization, Devicetree is preferred in many embedded platforms for its flexibility.
   The Linux kernel supports both equally well, and so EBBR doesn't require one over the other.
-  However, it does require the system description to be provided by the platform, and that it conform to the relevant ACPI or DT specifications.
+  However, EBBR does require the system description to be supplied by the platform, not the OS.
+  The platform must also conform to the relevant ACPI or DT specifications and adhere to platform compatibility rules. [#CompatRules]_

+.. [#CompatRules] It must be acknowledged that at the time of writing this document, platform compatibility rules for DT platforms are not well defined or documented.
+   We the authors recognize that this is a problem and are working to solve it in parallel with this specification.

 - Focus on the UEFI interface, not a specific codebase